miroslav-tashonov/AdsSite/README.md

 or otherwise create the database manually with name AdSite

 4. Execute or host the project (execute via IISExpress, host with Kestrel)

-5. In order to login as an administrator use the following credentials:

-&nbsp;&nbsp;&nbsp;&nbsp;Username: admin@email.com
-Password: Admin123!